 Writing a Counselling Case Study

-As a counselling student, you may feel daunted when faced with writing your first case study.
+As a counselling student, you may feel daunted when faced with writing your first counselling case study.
 Most training courses that qualify you as a counsellor or psychotherapist require you to complete case studies.

 Before You Start Writing a Case Study